reddy-sairam/SQL-/README.md

-# CORONAVIRUS DEATHS DATA FROM https://ourworldindata.org/coronavirus
+# Global COVID 19 data
+##In this project we use SQL Server to explore global COVID 19 data.FROM https://ourworldindata.org/coronavirus